pivotal-mea-pa/qnb-workshop/docker/boot-docker-k8-demo.en.md

 Kubernetes master is running at https://localhost:6443 KubeDNS is running at https://localhost:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```

 ## Create pod.yml and service.yml files

 1. Create a text file called `pod.yml` in the `reservation-service` project directory.
-Copy the following text to it.
+Copy the following text to it
 ```yaml
 apiVersion: v1
 kind: Pod